RamaP27/RamaP27/README.md

 - 👯 Looking to collaborate on Machine Learning projects and research initiatives.
 - 🥅 2021 Goals: Expanding knowledge in Product Management and diving deeper into Deep Learning.
 - 💡 Passionate about leveraging data for business solutions and fostering diversity in tech.
-- ⚡ Fun fact: I enjoy reading blogs and currently learning French.
+- ⚡ Fun fact: I enjoy reading blogs and currently learning Japanese.
 - 🤝 Open to mentoring opportunities and contributing to open-source projects.

 ### Connect with me: